Why Vitamin C Is Critical To Have In Collagen Supplements + A Powder That Does

 But it goes a step further, too, as vitamin C can also take on a protective role.
 (As if it hasn't done enough already!)
 Vitamin C stabilizes the collagen you already have thanks to its antioxidant properties, which can help neutralize free radical damage, a main source of collagen degradation and DNA damage.*

 But your body cannot make vitamin C on its own; it must be ingested.
 To make this easier for you, mindbodygreen's grass-fed collagen+ already combines the ingredients into one hardworking powder.
 The supplement also contains other ingredients like the aforementioned hyaluronic acid, vitamin E, and a host of other skin-supporting actives.
-The dreamy chocolate flavor is from premium Peruvian cocoa powder and coconut sugar.

 Vitamin C is an essential nutrient your body needs to make collagen.* If you are serious about optimizing your collagen production, look for a powder that combines both.*